Explore the default project

 View the default front-end

-installed in your development environment, your project includes a simple front-end example that uses a template index.js
+If you have node.js installed in your development environment, your project includes a simple front-end example that uses a template index.js JavaScript file for accessing the explore_hello program in a browser.

 To explore the default front-end template: